nikhil-akarapu/assignment2-akarapu/README.md

 |  Mutton Pulusu    | Dawat,Sanjoe           | $29     |
 |  Fish Fry         | IndiaSpice,Chicago     | $25     |
 | Egg fried rice    |   Indian spice,Chicago | $10     |

+### Quotes

+>Intelligence is the ability to adapt to change

+*Stephen Hawking*

+>Death is so terribly final, while life is full of possibilities

+*Gorge R.R.Martin*